kowalski100/FreeRTOS-STM32-HAL-Examples/Tick-Timer/README.md

-# STM32F4-BareMetal-Examples
+# FreeRTOS-STM32-HAL-Examples

-This repository contains STM32F4-Discovery board baremetal example codes.
+This Repository contains FreeRTOS example tutorials on STM32F4-Discovery board

 The tutorial link to these examples will be added soon.